Table of Contents

 6. Your Health

 When you apply for life insurance coverage, the insurance company usually reviews your health through a process called underwriting.
-Underwriting typically involves checking your medical records, collecting your blood and urine for lab testing, or asking you to have a medical exam with a nurse or doctor.

 Healthy applicants with good habits typically pay less.
 On the other hand, if you have certain health conditions, you may need to pay more for coverage.
 If an applicant has a serious, life threatening condition like cancer or a recent heart attack, the life insurance company could deny their application altogether.